roryl/lucee-book/calling_java_from_lucee.md

 ###Custom Java Code
 Any Java code that you write can be utilized just like a third party library above.
 Make sure that your .java classes are compiled to .class or .jar files and visible to be loaded using one of the methods listed for third party libraries.
 For just a new custom java classes, its possible to [have Lucee compile java classes](https://rorylaitila.gitbooks.io/lucee/content/using_lucee_to_compile_java.html).

+###Other Tips
+####Generics
+In Java, generic types are compiled down to the object type.
+Since Lucee is dynamic, it is not necessary to specify Java generic types when instantiating a generic class.